Eirenis levantinus

-It is found in Lebanon, Syria, and Turkey.
+It is found in Lebanon, Syria, and Turkey, and was rediscovered on Cyprus in 2007 ~150 years after the first report.
 Its natural habitats are Mediterranean-type shrubby vegetation, plantations, and rural gardens.

 It is threatened by habitat loss.

 They are insectivores and are among the few snakes that eat a diet consisting entirely of insects and worms.
 In the wild, they consume a variety of prey such as crickets, moths, grasshoppers, caterpillars, fly larvae, spiders, and worms.